HumanAssisted/JACS/README.md

     jacs agent create ./examples/raw/mysecondagent.new.json --create-keys true

 Your agent will look something like this and you will have also created keys.
 The agent is self-signed and all the fields are hashed.
 There is also a public and private key created in the directory set with `jacs_key_directory`.
+DO NOT use the keys included in the repo.

 ```